-No. 9 CAPITAL BUDGET MONITORING, PROVISIO NAL OUTTURN FOR 2019/29 FINANCIAL YEAR Consideration was given to report of the Chief Offic At the invitation of the Leader the Chief Officer Res the report that detailed the provisional financial outtor end of March 2020 across all portfolios (subject to significant adverse and/or favourable variances. ources presented urn position to the The Chief Officer Resources referred to paragraphs 5.1.2 and 5.1.3 that overall budget holders had maintained spending within the overall total for the approved capital schemes; and that future year funding of £59m consisting of external grants and the Authority's own funded would be carried forward into the future financial year.
-The Leader noted that this was another very positive report.
-RESOLVED that the report be accepted and the Ex Provided appropriate challenge to the financial creport; Continued to support appropriate financial contro agreed by Council; and Noted the budgetary control and monitoring prowithin the Capital Team, to safeguard Authority 1) • DECISION ITEMS - CORPORATE SERVICES MA TTERS No. 10 GRANTS TO ORGANISATIONS Consideration was given to report of the Chief Offic er Resources.
+No. 9 FOR 2019/29 FINANCIAL YEAR Consideration was given to report of the Chief Offic At the invitation of the Leader the Chief Officer Res the report that detailed the provisional financial outtor end of March 2020 across all portfolios (subject to significant adverse and/or favourable variances. ources presented urn position to the The Chief Officer Resources referred to paragraph that overall budget holders had maintained spe overall total for the approved capital schemes; and funding of £59m consisting of external grants and the funded would be carried forward into the future final nding within the d that future year e Authority's own The Leader noted that this was another very positiv e report.
+RESOLVED that the report be accepted and the Executive: Provided appropriate challenge to the financial outcomes in the report; Continued to support appropriate financial contro agreed by Council; and Noted the budgetary control and monitoring prowithin the Capital Team, to safeguard Authority 1) • DECISION ITEMS - CORPORATE SERVICES MA TTERS No. 10 GRANTS TO ORGANISATIONS Consideration was given to report of the Chief Offic er Resources.
 The following additional grants were reported: ABERTILLERY Abertillery Ward- Councillor N. Daniels Old Tyleryans RFC Abertillery Belles FC £100 £100 3.
 Abertillery & District Museum Society £50 4.
 Bishop Street Allotments £50